aefarrell/aefarrell.github.io/_posts/2022-04-08-turbulent_jet_notes.md

 ## Comparing the Models

 At this point two models of velocity were derived using different models of the free turbulent stress and one purely empirical model was introduced.
-Each of these models uses a different set of parameters, and have different strengths and weaknesses in terms of useability.
+Each of these models uses a different set of parameters, and have different strengths and weaknesses in terms of usability.
 To compare them like-for-like we can scale each to the same width at half height, which is shown below along with some measured data[^pope]

 We can also calculate a Mean Square Error (MSE) and evaluate which model is a better fit to the observed velocity profile.